 Another use of RTLS and RFID technology is to use passive RFID tags, which cost much less than active models, to tag pallets.
 Readers at each dock can determine if a pallet arrives at the correct location for outgoing shipments.

-While the investment in equipment to set up an RTLS can outweigh the benefits for some, if you have problems with lost equipment or loads misdelivered and wasting time, consider using some aspects of this technology.
+While the investment in equipment to set up an RTLS can be high, this technology is worth considering for those who have problems with lost equipment or misdelivered loads.

 4. Use Automation Where Feasible

-It’s no longer a futuristic gamble to invest in automation like self-guided vehicles or autonomous mobile robots.
-Even the most traditional warehouses are moving toward some forms of automation to speed stocking or pulling products and save on labor.
+As e-commerce grows in popularity, investing in automation like self-guided vehicles or autonomous mobile robots becomes less of a futuristic gamble.
+Even the most traditional warehouses are moving toward some forms of automation to speed up stocking or pulling products and save on labor.

 To make a small step toward automation, consider autonomous lift trucks for moving products over long distances, such as from docks to staging areas, or making repetitive motions.
 Assigning monotonous or rote tasks to automated lift trucks frees your operators to handle assignments that require more experience and careful handling.
 Using RTLS to monitor automated lift trucks’ location ensures that you never lose vehicles and always know where they are during operation.